lucaspimentel/ClipPing/README.md

 # clip-ping
 Displays a visual notification in the active window when the clipboard is updated.

-Launching the app adds an icon in the the tray.
+Launching the app adds an icon in the tray.
 Right-click -> Exit to exit.

 The app is written with .NET 9 and requires at least Windows 10 version 1607.